About the GET Program

 What are state-mandated fees? +-

-State-mandated fees are required by state law and charged to every student who attends a Washington public college or university.
+State-mandated fees are required by state law (see "Tuition and fees" in RCW 28B.95.020) and are charged to every student who attends a Washington public college or university.
 They include operating, building, and services and activities fees.
 They do not include fees imposed by an individual school.
 These school-required fees may include technology fees, library fees, recreation fees, fees to secure repayment of bonded indebtedness or other types of fees.
 These fees are not considered state-mandated fees and, therefore, are not included when determining the GET unit payout value.
 However, you can use your units to pay these additional fees if you have extra units available after paying tuition and state-mandated fees.

 How will a GET account affect my child's eligibility for financial aid? +-